amamchur/jsonlite/README.md

 jsonlite is JSON [tokenizer](http://en.wikipedia.org/wiki/Tokenization).
 It's lightweight C library that can be used for low-level JSON processing or parser development.

-JsonLite ObjC is JSON parser base on jsonlite.
-It's the [fastest](https://github.com/amamchur/iJSONBenchmark) and flexible JSON parser for Objective-C.
+JsonLite for Objective-C is JSON parser base on jsonlite.
+It's the [high performance](https://github.com/amamchur/iJSONBenchmark) and flexible JSON parser for Objective-C.
+You may use JsonLiteObj instead of <a href="http://developer.apple.com/library/ios/#documentation/Foundation/Reference/NSJSONSerialization_Class/Reference/Reference.html">NSJSONSerialization</a>
+when your application needs:
+* Avoid duplicates of key & value
+* Binding/mapping JSON to model
+* Serialization model to JSON
+* Working with NSURL, NSDate, NSDecimal or base64
+* Chunk processing
+* Custom converters

 #### Design Principles